dxw/contracts/agreements/employment.md

     1. During your employment with us, you must:
         1. complete your work expeditiously, dilligently, and to the best of your ability;
         2. as far as you are able, behave in ways which embody dxw's values, as published in the Playbook;
-        3. follow dxw's policies, as published and varied from time to time;
+        3. follow dxw's policies, as published and varied from time to time.

 19. ### Disciplinary and grievance procedures
     1. Details of dxw's discplinary and grievance procedures are published in the Playbook.